IBM-Cloud/tekton-toolchain/lab1-simple/README.md

-# lab1 simple
+# Tekton in the IBM Cloud - part 1 getting started

 ## Goal
 You will create a **Toolchain Service** that contains a **Delivery Pipeline**.
-The Delivery Pipeline will contain the Tekton objects required to execute automated build and deploy steps when a trigger is clicked.
+The Delivery Pipeline will contain the Tekton resources required to execute automated build and deploy steps when a trigger is clicked.

 ## Before you begin
 Navigate to the [tekton-toolchain](https://github.com/IBM-Cloud/tekton-toolchain) GitHub repository and make a fork.
-I will call out mine, https://github.com/powellquiring/tekton-toolchain, during the tutorial, so use yours instead.
+I will refer to this fork as https://github.com/powellquiring/tekton-toolchain in this tutorial, when you see this replace it with your fork.

 If warnings or errors `Continuous Delivery service required...` are displayed you can live with the warnings or create a [Continuous Delivery](https://cloud.ibm.com/catalog/services/continuous-delivery) service (Lite plan) for the region.

 ## Lets do it
-This is about the simplest pipeline that can be configured and added to a **pipeline service** of a **toolchain**.
+This first part is about the simplest pipeline that can be configured and added to a **pipeline service** of a **toolchain**.

 Visit the [IBM Cloud](https://cloud.ibm.com/) in your browser.
 In the hamburger menu in the upper left choose `DevOps`.
 - Create a toolchain, **Build your own toolchain**, in the context of this toolchain: